linkret/Puerto-Rico-Bot/README.md

 > ./main.exe

 Running the executable will let you play against the computer.
+The game takes place in text-form inside your console - there is no GUI yet.
 The game itself looks like this:

 ```
 Seed: 1726607175